-Our new collection of essays, Who Bears the Burden?
+Our collection of essays, Who Bears the Burden?
 Christian theology and the impact of debt on children, sets the practical challenges of child poverty and debt’s impact on children into a theological context.

 Reflecting on these issues in the light of how we understand God raises some important questions.
 As the Rt Revd Nick Baines, Bishop of Leeds, says in his preface: